Ned Luke

-Ned Armstrong Luke (born October 4, 1958) is an American actor.
-He is known for portraying Michael De Santa in the 2013 video game Grand Theft Auto V. Throughout his acting career, he has appeared in 29 films and television shows, in addition to performing in over 100 commercials.
+Ned Luke (born October 4, 1958) is an American actor and YouTuber.
+He is known for portraying Michael De Santa in the 2013 video game Grand Theft Auto V, and reprised the role in 2025 for Grand Theft Auto Online.
+Throughout his acting career, Luke has appeared in 29 films and television shows, in addition to performing in over 100 commercials.
+He is also known for livestreaming video games, including Grand Theft Auto V on YouTube, and has 507,000 subscribers there.

 Early life

-Ned Luke was born on October 4, 1958 in Danville, Illinois, to Cindy (née Smith) and Fred Luke.
+Ned Luke was born on October 4, 1958.
+In the late 1980s, Luke had a job as a mobile billboard driver, which he described as a "chick magnet."
+During this time, he was a two-time contestant on Win, Lose or Draw.

 Career

-Luke's first major voice role was in Rover Dangerfield, where he played a sheepdog named Raffles opposite Rodney Dangerfield.
-He was cast as a guest star in several TV shows throughout the 1990s and early 2000s, and has appeared in about 100 television commercials featuring products such as Budweiser and Burger King.

-In 2007, having grown disenchanted with show business and desiring that his son experience where he grew up, Luke decided to take a break from acting and moved his family from Los Angeles to his hometown of Danville, where he opened a restaurant with his brother.
-After two years, he decided to return to acting and he and his family moved to Ossining, New York.
+Working with Rockstar Games

 His agent suggested he audition for the role of Michael De Santa, one of the three protagonists of Rockstar Games' 2013 video game Grand Theft Auto V. Luke initially scoffed at the idea of being in a video game, but after reading the script he decided to proceed with the audition and, alongside Shawn Fonteno and Steven Ogg, was eventually cast.
 Grand Theft Auto V went on to set several sales records and has become the 2nd highest grossing video game in history.

 Luke continued his working relationship with Rockstar Games after the release of Grand Theft Auto V. Upon learning that Red Dead Redemption 2 was in development, he expressed interest in joining the Western-themed project.
 Thanks to his positive rapport with the company, Rockstar allowed him to portray a non-playable character using both voice and motion capture.
 However, Luke later revealed that his voice had been dubbed over by another actor.
 He attributed this change to "creative differences" and speculated that Rockstar may have wanted to avoid drawing player attention to his character.
+In 2025, Luke reprised his role as Michael De Santa in Grand Theft Auto Online, for the "A Safehouse in the Hills" update, marking his first appearance as the character since Grand Theft Auto V.

+Other work

 Luke also guest starred on Boardwalk Empire and served as host of the Future Games Show at Gamescom 2024.
+In 2024, Luke partnered with ASUS Republic of Gamers (ROG) as a brand ambassador, starring in their "ROG Travel Agency" global commercial campaign alongside fellow Grand Theft Auto V co-stars Fonteno and Ogg.